-The referenced section of Highway 7 is a two-lane roadway with a posted speed limit of 50 km/h with a sidewalk located on the northern side.
-The average daily traffic is approximately 2,500 vehicles per day.
+The referenced section of Highway 7 is located on the east side of the community of Sheet Harbour just west of the newly constructed East River Bridge.
+It is a two-lane roadway with a posted speed limit of 50 km/h.
+The average daily traffic is approximately 2500 vehicles per day.
+There are existing sidewalks on the south side of the Highway 7 and on the east side of Pool Road with no pedestrian infrastructure on Church Point Road.